 L: And which is your favourite Tarot card?

 B.M: It’s a close call between the Four of Wands and the Three of Cups.
 Don’t have a particularly articulate reason as to why.
-They have always spoken to me on a gut level, and haven’t questioned it much.
+They have always spoken to me on a gut level and I haven’t questioned it much.
 Probably the mirth and joy that tend to be present in those cards.

 B.M: I am something of a casual user of tarot.
-I do a daily reading for myself every now and again, but admit my interests lie in the intersection of Tarot visuals, history and the underlying emotional draws of what they represent.
-I’m an art history nerd, so love that aspect of it.
+I do a daily reading for myself every now and again but admit my interests lie in the intersection of Tarot visuals, history and the underlying emotional draws of what they represent.
+I’m an art history nerd, so I love that aspect of it.
 One of my favorite historical decks is the Marseille Tarot.
 Contemporary, I love the deck created by Anna Maria D’Onfrio, La Corte Dei Tarrocchi.